EllDy96/Synesthetic/doc/README.md

 # References

-This folder contains the main references of the libraries and APIs used during the project.
+This folder contains references to some of the libraries and APIs used during the project.